Skip to content

 What’s excluded from yearly travel insurance?

-Every insurance policy has a list of exclusions that an insurance provider won’t pay out for.
+Every insurance policy includes a list of exclusions – things that an insurance provider won’t pay out for.
 You should always read the policy documents carefully before buying to make sure your needs are covered.
-Exclusions on a standard annual travel insurance policy typically include:

-Medical treatment for pre-existing conditions – you’ll usually need to pay extra to cover these
+• Medical treatment for pre-existing conditions – you’ll need to tell your insurance provider about these and you’ll usually need to pay extra to cover them.
+In some cases, you’ll need to look for a specialist policy.

-High-risk sports and activities like bungee jumping and rock climbing – again, you may need a specialist policy for these
+• High-risk sports and activities like bungee jumping and rock climbing.
+You may need a specialist policy for these, or you may be able to add them to your policy at an extra cost.

 How to get a cheap annual travel insurance policy

-One of the best ways to find cheap annual multi-trip travel insurance is to compare quotes.
-This means you can compare cover options and prices to find a policy that’s right for you and your needs.
-But there are other things that might help you save money on your insurance.
+One of the best ways to find cheap annual multi-trip travel insurance is to do an annual travel insurance comparison.
+But there are other things to consider that might help you save money on your insurance too:

-- Choose the right policy for your region – think about your plans for the year and limit the policy to the regions you know you’ll be travelling to.
-For example, there’s no need to buy a policy that includes the USA if you’re not going there.
+• Choose the right policy for your region – you can buy travel insurance for multiple countries.
+But think about your plans for the year and limit the policy to the regions you know you’ll be travelling to.
+For example, there’s no need to buy annual worldwide travel insurance if you’re not going to go outside Europe.

-- Don’t duplicate cover – travel insurance is now included in some packaged bank accounts, so check you don’t already have cover before you buy.
-You may also already have cover for some of your possessions – mobile phone insurance, for example – so you won’t need this included on your travel policy.
+• Don’t duplicate cover – travel insurance is included in some packaged bank accounts, so check you don’t already have cover before you buy.
+You may also already have cover for some of your possessions – mobile phone insurance, for example.
+If so, you won’t need this included on your travel policy.

-- Choose your cover levels carefully – typically, the higher the level of cover, the more expensive the policy is likely to be.
-But it’s not worth choosing, say, a high level of cover for your luggage if it doesn’t reflect the value of what you’re taking with you.
+• Choose your cover levels carefully – typically, the higher the level of cover, the more expensive the policy is likely to be.
+So, it’s not worth choosing, say, a high level of cover for your luggage if it doesn’t reflect the value of what you’re taking with you.

 If you’re only making one trip in a year, then you might find it cheaper to get a single-trip policy.
 We can show you both options so you can decide which is right for you.

-- Ease - you can go away at the last minute without having to organise travel insurance (one less thing to worry about)
+• Ease – with multi-trip travel insurance you can go away at the last minute without having to organise travel insurance (one less thing to worry about).

-- Affordability – if you take several trips a year, it could be cheaper than paying for multiple single trips
+• Affordability – pay once for 12 months’ cover.
+If you take several trips a year, this could work out cheaper than paying for multiple single trips individually.

-- Suitability – with several types of annual multi-trip policy targeting different regions of the world, you only need pay for insurance for the areas you know you’ll be visiting
+• Suitability – with several types of annual multi-trip travel insurance targeting different regions of the world, you only need pay for insurance for the areas you know you’ll be visiting.

 How much does annual travel insurance cost?